MasterclassesPodcasts

 It’s important for CX practitioners to be aware and vigilant about how elements of employee engagement, including rituals, influence culture.
 Culture can either support or detract from organizational objective.
 CX leaders want to ensure that rituals serve to fortify customer experience as a competitive advantage, otherwise they could find themselves permanently fighting an uphill battle.

 For rituals to stick, they need to be organic, not manufactured.
 CX professionals should engage with executives and team leaders about the importance of rituals.
 They would also be wise to take stock of any company-wide rituals that are already in play, and understand what behaviors or norms these reinforce.
 Where rituals support customer-centricity, there may be opportunities to share these with an even broader audience (remember that many rituals start at team level and grow from there).
-Where rituals possibly undermine customer experience objectives, CX professional may identify a need to gently redirect these.
+Where rituals possibly undermine customer experience objectives, CX professionals may identify a need to gently redirect these.

 If leveraged correctly, rituals can support CX culture and possibly even an organization’s ambitions to use customer experience as a competitive advantage, but not if left to chance.